tengstrand/lein-polylith/readme.md

     - AOT compile changed components, bases and systems to check that they compile and fulfill public interfaces.
     - runs tests for all bases and components that have been affected by the changes.
-    - executes build.sh for all changed systems.
+    - executes build.sh for all changed systems to make sure they have a working build script and no missing libraries.
-    - if the entire build is successful and no steps are omitted, then the success command that updates the time for last successful build is executed.
+    - if the entire build is successful, then execute the success command that updates the time for the last successful build.

   lein polylith build [ARG] [SKIP]
     ARG = (omitted) -> Since last successful build, stored in bookmark